Hordaland: History

 Hordaland county had been around for more than one thousand years.
 In the 7th century, the area was made up of many petty kingdoms under the Gulating and was known as Hordafylke from around the year 900.
 In the early 16th century, Norway was divided into four len.
 The Bergenhus len was headquartered in Bergen and encompassed much of western and northern Norway.

 In 1662, the lens were replaced by amts.
 Bergenhus amt originally consisted of the present-day areas of Hordaland, Sogn og Fjordane, and Sunnmøre and the far northern Nordlandene amt was subordinate to Bergenhus.
 In the 1680s, Nordlandene and Sunnmøre were split from Bergenhus.
 In 1763, the amt was divided into northern and southern parts: Nordre Bergenhus amt and Søndre Bergenhus amt.
-When the amt was split, the present day municipality of Gulen was split with the southern part ending up in Søndre Bergenhus amt.
+When the amt was split, the present-day Gulen Municipality was split with the southern part ending up in Søndre Bergenhus amt.
 In 1773, the border was re-drawn so that all of Gulen was located in the northern part.
 Søndre Bergenhus amt was renamed Hordaland fylke in 1919.

 The city of Bergen was classified as a city-county (byamt) from 1831 to 1972.
-During that time in 1915, the municipality of Årstad was annexed into Bergen.
-In 1972, the neighbouring municipalities of Arna, Fana, Laksevåg and Åsane were annexed into the city of Bergen.
+During that time in 1915, Årstad Municipality was annexed into Bergen.
+In 1972, the neighbouring municipalities of Arna, Fana, Laksevåg and Åsane were annexed into the city of Bergen, creating a much larger Bergen Municipality.
 Also at that same time, the city of Bergen lost its county status, and became a part of Hordaland county.